puppetlabs/puppetserver/docker/puppetserver/README.md

 If you would like to do additional initialization, add a directory called `/docker-custom-entrypoint.d/` and fill it with `.sh` scripts.
 These scripts will be executed at the end of the entrypoint script, before the service is ran.

+## Persistance

+If you plan to use the in-server CA, restarting the container can cause the server's keys and certificates to change, causing agents and the server to stop trusting each other.
+To prevent this, you can persist the default ssldir, `/etc/puppetlabs/puppet/ssl`.
+For example, `docker run -v $PWD/ca-ssl:/etc/puppetlabs/puppet/ssl puppetlabs/puppetserver:latest`.

 ## Analytics Data Collection

 The puppetserver container collects usage data.
 This is disabled by default.
 You can enable it by passing `--env PUPPERWARE_ANALYTICS_ENABLED=true`